Tax & Accounting Blog

 Europe

-Because of certain provisions of the VAT Directive, EU Member States are in fact not allowed to mandate B2B e-invoicing.
-This can only be achieved by asking for approval (derogation) from the European Commission, which Italy (since 2019), Romania (starting January 2024), Poland (starting July 2024), and France (starting in 2026) have done, or implementing alternative real-time digital control models that are not based on e-invoicing, which happened in Hungary (real-time reporting), Spain (near-real-time reporting) and Greece (reporting of invoice synopsis).
-New e-invoicing frameworks are expected to be put in place soon in Belgium, Croatia, Germany, Slovenia, and Spain, to name a few.
-In parallel, you have the Procurement Directive, which has made B2G e-invoicing mandatory for suppliers in most Member States.
+Procurement Directive has made B2G e-invoicing mandatory for all EU public administrations and its suppliers in most Member States.
+In parallel, in the B2B sector, countries have introduced a mandatory infrastructure to exchange electronic invoices, for instance, Italy and Romania (centralized exchange), or implemented alternative real-time digital control models, which happened in Hungary (real-time reporting), Spain Basque Country (real-time reporting) and Greece (invoice synopsis clearance).
+New e-invoicing frameworks are expected to be put in place soon in Belgium, Croatia, France, Germany, Latvia, Poland, Slovenia, and Spain, to name a few.
 We should also not forget non-EU jurisdictions, for instance, in Norway, nearly 90% of all invoices are electronic voluntarily.
 Or Serbia with Turkey, who have implemented country-side CTC e-invoicing schemes.

 Middle East